H L Wragg

 Applied mathematician using mathematical models to simulate ultra-high frequency wave propagation.
 Concentrating on modelling wifi propagation within a domestic indoor environment.

 Currently looking at the method of geometric optics and adapting this to account for general domains.
-This will then be extended to consider stochastic domains.
+This will then be used to optimise antenna considerations using linear optimisation methods.

 Partial differential equations and their numerical methods

 Wave propagation modeling

 The industrial maths research group meets weekly in Bath giving regular updates on everyones work and featuring presentations from groups members and visitors.

 Today I ended up having a lengthy conversation with people in the gym who had no idea it's not just lecturers on strike and they wouldn't get paid.
 They were pretty supportive when I explained what we are fighting for.
 Keep the conversations happening and show support. pic.twitter.com/hX5WKyoQPW

 Industrial visits always shock me by the low numbers of women to men.
 So day 1 I'm shouting out to my mum.
 Showing me maths was cool before I knew what maths was.
 Finished her degree whilst bringing up tiny humans and she's an expert in her field. #womeninstem day 1 #stemwomenpic.twitter.com/hOrePTBKmJ